jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
-Thanks to Eugene Stoner's versatile modular design known as the Armalite AR-15, many modern weapons such as the Incursion provide a standardized means of interchanging parts to fit our needs.
+Thanks to Eugene Stoner's versatile modular design known as the Armalite AR-15, many modern weapons such as the Incursion provide a standardized means of interchanging parts to fit the needs of the shooter.
 The RC1 will take advantage of this in two important ways.

 - The bolt will be cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.